yeco/oo.js/README.md

 If used in conjunction with static$, 'this' will refer to the class object.

-Note: When using ooextendClass() to enhance a non-oo.js class, non-static bind$s will produce an error.
+Note: When using oo.extendClass() to enhance a non-oo.js class, non-static bind$s will produce an error.

 ### **get**$*name* / **set**$*name*
 Applies the *name* function using built-in getter/setter support.